 Bootstrapping does not make assumptions about the distribution of your data.
 You merely resample your data and use whatever sampling distribution emerges.
 Then, you work with that distribution, whatever it might be, as we did in the example.

 Conversely, the traditional methods often assume that the data follow the normal distribution or some other distribution.
-For the normal distribution, the central limit theorem might let you bypass this assumption for samples sizes that are larger than ~30.
+For the normal distribution, the central limit theorem might let you bypass this assumption for sample sizes that are larger than ~30.
 Consequently, you can use bootstrapping for a wider variety of distributions, unknown distributions, and smaller sample sizes.
 Sample sizes as small as 10 can be usable.

 In this vein, all traditional methods use equations that estimate the sampling distribution for a specific sample statistic when the data follow a particular distribution.
 Unfortunately, formulas for all combinations of sample statistics and data distributions do not exist!
 For example, there is no known sampling distribution for medians, which makes bootstrapping the perfect analyses for it.
 Other analyses have assumptions such as equality of variances.
 However, none of these issues are problems for bootstrapping.